automvc/bee/README.md

 showShardingSQL = true
 showSqlExecuteTime = true
 minSqlExecuteTime = 5;   //ms
+10. separate logger; initialize config independently first
+11. BeeSimpleDataSourceBuilder is compatible with different style configurations

-10. column allow use keyword
+12. column allow use keyword(will close in V2.5.10)
 #there is a switch for it, default is true
 bee.osql.naming.allowKeyWordInColumn=true
 #define for append if bee do not contain them
 bee.osql.naming.sqlKeyWordInColumn
-11. separate logger; initialize config independently first
-12. BeeSimpleDataSourceBuilder is compatible with different style configurations

 ### **V2.4.2**
 1. GenFiles support genFileViaStream